Convert RTF to ORG

 ** High Priority

-*** TODO [#A] Finish quarterly report
+*** TODO [#A] Finish quarterly report :work:

 DEADLINE: <2024-11-08 Fri>

-*** TODO [#A] Review code pull requests
+*** TODO [#A] Review code pull requests :work:dev:

 ** Medium Priority

-*** TODO [#B] Update documentation
+*** TODO [#B] Update documentation :docs:

-*** TODO [#B] Schedule team meeting
+*** TODO [#B] Schedule team meeting for next sprint :team:

-Frequently Asked Questions
+Frequently Asked Questions (FAQ)

-Q: How do I export Org-mode files?
+Q: How do I export Org Mode files to other formats?

-Q: What is the Org-mode agenda?
+Q: What is the Org Mode agenda?

-Q: Can I use Org-mode without Emacs?
+Q: Can I use Org Mode without Emacs?

-Q: How does Org-mode compare to Markdown?
+Q: How does Org Mode compare to Markdown?

-Q: What is GTD and how does Org-mode support it?
+Q: What is GTD and how does Org Mode support it?